crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 ## Proposed implementation

-As discussed in Aaron Turon's original [blog post][aturon] and [the pull request of a previous RFC][rfc2-pr], Crossbeam guarantees that *every access to a object should happen before the object is deallocated*.
-In order to provide this guarantee, Crossbeam assumes that when a pinned thread marks a object as unlinked, *the thread already removed all the references to the object from the memory on the thread's point of view.*; and Crossbeam defers the deallocation of an unlinked object until all the threads concurrently pinned at the time the object is unlinked, are unpinned.
+As discussed in Aaron Turon's original [blog post][aturon] and [the pull request of a previous RFC][rfc2-pr], Crossbeam guarantees that *every access to an object should happen before the object is deallocated*.
+In order to provide this guarantee, Crossbeam assumes that when a pinned thread marks an object as unlinked, *the thread already removed all the references to the object from the memory on the thread's point of view.*; and Crossbeam defers the deallocation of an unlinked object until all the threads concurrently pinned at the time the object is unlinked, are unpinned.